Your Gateway to Employment

 The Power of Internships

-Internships are becoming increasingly important.
+Internships are becoming an increasingly important element on student resumes.
 A difficult economic environment means students face unprecedented challenges as they look to start their career in a highly competitive market.
-An internship helps a student get their foot in the door, differentiates them from their peers, accruses crucial entry-level experience, and provides employers with the potential talent to help them grow their business.
+An internship helps students get their foot in the door, differentiates them from their peers, accrues crucial entry-level experience, and provides employers with the potential talent to help them grow their business.

 What did you like best about the internship?